BNL Home

 Brookhaven National Lab maintains a talented staff of accelerator experts to develop, improve, and operate the Laboratory’s suite of electron, proton, and heavy-ion accelerators.
 These experts enable a broad research program in accelerator-based science as well as provide support for the development and construction of new accelerator facilities to serve our national research and technology mission.

-photo of Instrumentation Division team
+photo of Instrumentation Department team

-Instrumentation Division
+Instrumentation Department

-The wide breadth of activities in Brookhaven Lab’s Instrumentation Division is enabled by a set of key capabilities including laboratories for the development of silicon sensors, gas and noble liquid detectors, and application specific integrated circuits (ASICs).
+The wide breadth of activities in Brookhaven Lab’s Instrumentation Department is enabled by a set of key capabilities including laboratories for the development of silicon sensors, gas and noble liquid detectors, and application specific integrated circuits (ASICs).
 We also have facilities for computer aided design of electronic devices and board level circuit designs, assembly of microelectronics, a high density interconnect laboratory, high-throughput data acquisition, and the development and production of photocathodes for detector and accelerator applications.

 Details about this resource